pbenmoser4/py_terrorism/README.md

 [Github](https://github.com/) has a default filesize restriction of `100.0MB`.
 As such, the data set being used in this project is not included in the git repo.
 This project assumes inclusion of the full terrorism dataset as available through the Global Terrorism Database, and looks for it at `src/terrorism.csv`.

-Eventually, this will be generalized so that you can specify the file location in a more custom manner.
-But for now... deal with it `¯\_(ツ)_/¯`.
+The actual download file (as described below) is a `.xlsx` file type.
+Methods for cleaning and preparing the file are provided in `util/clean.py`.
+There, you can specify the file path of the base download; you can also specify the output path, but it defaults, as mentioned above, to `src/terrorism.csv`.

 ### Dowloading the Data

 The data used can be found [here](https://www.start.umd.edu/gtd/contact/).
 Choose the `Download full GTD dataset` option from the dropdown menu, and fill in the associated fields to download the data.